 No. CoexLinks is written using completely standard and portable calls in the C API toolkit, along with manipulation of structures defined in the C API headers.
 This doesn't mean it was easy to write, just that all calls and structures are guaranteed by IBM not to change, thus ensuring reasonable upward compatibility.

-No. CoexLinks should work with all versions and point releases in Domino 6.5 to Domino 8.5.x without any alteration.
-Obviously, feature releases such as 9 would require re-testing before they could be certified as supported.
+No. CoexLinks should work with all versions and point releases in Domino 6.5 to Domino 9.x without any alteration.
+Obviously, new feature releases would require re-testing before they could be certified as supported.

-5) Does CoexLinks need to be installed on every server?
+5) Does CoexLinks Fidelity need to be installed on every server?

-CoexLinks Fidelity works with CoexLinks, and sso would be installed on the same servers.
-CoexLinks Clipper works on IBM Lotus Notes clients under Windows, so if you choose to use that utility, it would need to be installed on those clients.
+CoexLinks Clipper works on IBM Notes clients under Windows, so if you choose to use that utility, it would need to be installed on those clients.

 6) Will CoexLinks redirect my mail to my new address?